All Episodes

 Okay, so that's for, let's leave the Democrats aside.

-Given what President Trump's done, and folks, this is where we get into the rest of the show, given what he's done over the last couple of weeks, and what I mean by that is breaking the mold of any really previous administration and talking about an assertive kind of, you know, right.
+Given what he's done over the last couple of weeks, and what I mean by that is breaking the mold of any really previous administration and talking about an assertive kind of right.

 He's also trying to do that at the Justice Department, right?

-And number three, I think the other big one, he's using what's happening with the federal control of Washington, it's even stepping up over the last 24 hours, right?
+And number three, I think the other big one, he's using what's happening with the federal control of Washington.

-It's saying they're going to stay longer than 30 days.
+Of saying they're going to stay longer than 30 days, guys are going to have guns.

-They're looking at both Chicago, New York City and Los Angeles.
+They're looking at both Chicago, New York City, and Los Angeles.

-Given that, how do you think as you've done your analysis, can you actually hold this coalition together since so many of those traditional that four other group Republicans, that's anathema to how.
+Given that, how do you think, as you've done your analysis, can you actually hold this coalition together since so many of those traditional, that four other group Republicans, that's anathema to how they think, their ideologies, and how they've come up as people in their different lanes, how they've come up and really been raised as political figures from the beginning of time for them, ma'am.

 And that would come down to who's on the ballot.

-And you obviously are someone who has your theories about who is or isn't going to wind up on the ballot, but in terms of holding the coalition together, now, like, we're on year ten of Republican, traditional Republican sensibilities being offended by Trump.
+And you obviously are someone who has your theories about who is or isn't going to wind up on the ballot.

-We've experienced that flurry of action from him for months and everyone has sort of accepted it now and they're biding their time and we're not seeing this uprising within the traditional wing of the Republican Party like we saw in Trump one, still happening at this point in his first term.
+And they're biding their time and we're not seeing this uprising within the traditional wing of the Republican Party like we saw in Trump 1 still happening at this point in his first term.

-We're just not seeing that and there's no incentive for these people to push back on it because it doesn't matter.
+And there's no incentive for these people to push back on it because it doesn't matter.

 They're going to get steamrolled.

-It's not going to go anyw anywhere.
+It's not going to go anywhere.

 Are they going to show up in the midterms?

-And like, that's the bigger question, I think.
+And that's the bigger question, I think.

-But these other groups, these more traditional aspects of the Republican Party, the religious right, the Tea Party types, the traditional Republicans, yeah, I mean, they're going to show up in the midterms.
+But these other groups, these more traditional aspects of the Republican Party, the religious right, the Tea Party types, the traditional Republicans.

-Now, what happens in 2028, well, who's on the ballot?
+Now, what happens in 2028?

 Natalie, what kind of response did you get?